 Kissinger: The Uses of Power

 The earliest secular analogue to our own House Un-American Activities Committee, whence Nixon began his rise to the Presidency, was the Central Commission set up by Metternich under the infamous Carlsbad Decrees to watch over any sign of subversive activity in the German Confederation.
 A censorship was established over the press and a system of surveillance in the universities.
 Suspect professors were blacklisted, as were many of our own two decades ago.
-In the memorandum which led to the Carlsbad Decrees, Metternich stressed “the absolute necessity that professors whose sentiments are notoriously bad and who are involved in the intrigues of the latter-day disorders among the students shall be immediately deprived of their chairs.”
-The House Un-American Activities Committee in Nixon’s day took a similar view.
+In the memorandum which led to the Carlsbad Decrees, Metternich stressed “the absolute necessity that professors whose sentiments are notoriously bad and who are involved in the intrigues of the latter-day disorders among the students shall be immediately deprived of their chairs.”2 Metternich “had a very low opinion of the political capacity of the professors,” the German nationalist historian von Treitschke wrote, “basing this judgment, characteristically enough, upon the opinion that no professor knew how to pay due regard to the value of property.”3 The House Un-American Activities Committee in Nixon’s day took a similar view.

 Kissinger’s first book, A World Restored, dealt with Metternich’s career and provides a kind of blueprint for his own.
 Kissinger seems to have modeled himself on his hero in small ways as well as large.
 Metternich was also “a swinger,” in fact he seems to have found his one recreation in chasing women.
-So extensive—and politically important—were his conquests that it took a two-volume work, Metternich und die Frauen, to do them justice.
-A major source of information on Metternich’s thinking lies in his letters to his women friends; his letter-writing seems to have been as inexhaustible as his …
+So extensive—and politically important—were his conquests that it took a two-volume work, Metternich und die Frauen,5 to do them justice.
+A major source of information on Metternich’s thinking lies in his letters to…

 Please choose from one of the options below to access this article: